kenjohnson03/DelegationStation/README.md

 - Click on **Client secrets**
 - Click on **+ New client secret**
 - Store the value in a secure location (key vault is recommended).
 This will be used in the configuration of the application.

 ### Azure AD Configuration

-In order for the function app to update Security Groups, the App Registration must be:
+In order to limit the function app to only be able to update only relevant Security Groups, use one of the following two methods:
-- The owner of all of the groups the function app should have permissions to edit  OR
+- Option 1:  Make the App Registration the owner of each of the groups the function app should have permissions to edit
-- Must be assigned the following role in an AU containing all of the groups it should have permissions
+- Option 2:  Assign the App Registration a custom role on an AU containing all and only the relevant groups with the following permissions:
+   - microsoft.directory/groups/members/read
    - microsoft.directory/groups.security/members/update

 Any groups added to the application under Tags will have to have the service principals permissions added in order to work as expected.

+Alternatively, you could add GroupMember.ReadWrite.All to the Graph Permissions granted to the App Registrations, but it is not recommended due to the broad access.

 ## Web Application Configuration